10 tips for choosing your wedding florist

 3. Save the date with your florist

-Jane from Wedding Flowers by Jane Pillinger gives couples who are choosing their florist some short, sweet and simple advice: “Prepare early by saving the date with your florist”.
+Jane from Wedding Flowers by Jane Pillinger gives couples who are choosing their florist some short, sweet and simple advice: “Prepare early by saving the date with your florist.”
 This cannot be understated!
 To avoid disappointment, you have to be as ahead of the game as with any other element of the wedding you’re planning.
-Jane recommends making an appointment with your shortlist of florists well in advance, especially if a particular florist is desired!
-It’s not at all unusual for a florist to be booked up to a year ahead of the wedding date – especially when you consider seasons and the processes behind good floristry!
-If you save the date with your florist, scheduling becomes a lot easier.
-A number of florists will work on a single wedding a week, so, when you’re choosing your florist, availability is key!
-As far as your wedding check list goes, we’d recommend that once you’ve set the date for your wedding, sorted the ceremony out and hired your location, turn to securing your florist!
+Jane recommends making an appointment with your shortlist of florists well in advance, especially if you have your heart set on a particular florist.
+It’s not at all unusual for a florist to be booked up to a year ahead of the wedding date, and some florists will work on a single wedding a week, so availability is key!
+As far as your wedding checklist goes, we’d recommend that once you’ve set the date for your wedding, sorted the ceremony out and hired your location, turn to securing your florist!

 4. Take inspiration from your venue

 Where are you getting married?
-Your choice of flowers don’t necessarily have to reflect your choice of venue, but, your venue can be a very good start when choosing your florist!
-Often, bringing in your flowers locally can be a fantastic option – especially if your florist is aware of your chosen venue!
-With this in mind, they’d be able to help steer your floral decisions, according to the surroundings.
-It always helps when a venue has a list of recommended suppliers, meaning, the florist will be used to working with that particular venue.
-But, don’t be afraid to think outside of the box!
-Whether your venue is historical, rustic, ultra modern, quirky or otherwise, think about the floral scheme you would like to implement and choose your florist accordingly!
+Your choice of flowers don’t necessarily have to reflect your choice of venue, but, your venue can be a very good start when choosing your florist.
+Often, bringing in your flowers locally can be a fantastic option – especially if your florist is aware of your chosen venue.
+Check with your venue whether they have a suggested list of suppliers, and speak to these florists first (if you like their online portfolio!).

 5. Make an event of decorating your venue

-We adore Honey Pot Flowers’ suggestion for making an event of decorating your wedding venue with the flowers from your florist.
-Gather your nearest and dearest together for a total celebration of your flowers.
-Honey Pot Flowers’ idea is simple, go to your chosen florist for buckets of locally grown, freshly cut seasonal flowers (Honey Pot Flowers if you’re in the area, naturally) and carry them over to your chosen venue.
+Gather your nearest and dearest together, go to your chosen florist for buckets of locally grown, freshly cut seasonal flowers, and carry them over to your chosen venue.
 Create a day before the wedding when your friends and family are brought together to get your wedding venue looking spectacular!
-This is fabulous for bonding, spending time with the bridal or wedding party, making the most of your flowers and getting a little hands on with the decorating of your venue!
-Honey Pot Flowers says that this little ritual can a wonderfully relaxed and informal start to your wedding – there’s something de-stressing about being around friends, family and beautiful flowers!
+This is fabulous for bonding, spending time with the bridal or wedding party, making the most of your flowers and getting a little hands-on with the decorating of your venue!

 6. Find out by word of mouth

-If you’re getting married and you have no idea where to begin with choosing your florist (apart from by browsing the listings on Guides for Brides’ very handy directory of wedding suppliers!) – you can always count on others to give you some fantastic suggestions from their own experiences!
-It’s can be helpful to go by a star rating, or by on-site reviews, but, you can find some amazing shout outs by word of mouth in passing or conversation!
+If you’re getting married and you have no idea where to begin with choosing your florist (apart from by browsing the listings on Guides for Brides, of course), then you can always count on others to give you some fantastic suggestions from their own experiences.
 Have any of your friends recently got hitched?
-Maybe you went to their wedding and admired their floral arrangements – you can ask these newlyweds for a few recommendations; having gone through all the planning before you, they’re bound to have some good ideas!
-Wedding magazines, blogs and online articles are another great port of call (much like the one you’re reading right now!) to take note from.
-If you’re bringing a wedding planner or coordinator into the mix, find out if they have any particular go-to favourites that you could use!
-Make sure that once you get the names, you get onto setting up appointments with your shortlist!
+You can ask these newlyweds for a few recommendations; having gone through all the planning before you, they’re bound to have some good ideas!
+If you have a wedding planner or coordinator, find out if they have any go-to favourites that you could use.
+Make sure that once you get the names, you get onto setting up appointments with your shortlist.

 7. Reuse your flowers throughout the day